-Final VDOE Decision - Type of Discrepancy Found Follow Up Steps to Support Observer Accuracy 1) Observation scoresheets and notes do not support the observation scores.
+Final VDOE Decision - Type of Discrepancy Follow Up Steps to Support Observer Accuracy 1) Observation scoresheets and notes do not support the observation scores.
 Ready Region (or) external observation contractor will work with observer to review proper scoring and note-taking procedures, as applicable.
 Observer must complete a calibration for the applicable agelevel within 30 days of VDOE decision.
-The use of double-coding may be allowed in place of a calibration, provided this is done with an expert CLASS coder, such as a CLASS Affiliate Trainer, or external observation contractor team member.
+The use of double-coding may be allowed in place of a calibration, provided this is done with an expert CLASS coder, such as a CLASS

+Affiliate Trainer, or external observation contractor team member.
 Observer must submit scoresheets with notes from next scheduled observation to Ready Regions (or) the external observation contractor for review and feedback, as applicable.
 2) Proper observation procedures or protocols were not followed.
 Ready Region (or) external observation contractor will work with the observer to review proper observation protocols, as applicable.
 Observer will complete a fidelity check with someone from the Ready Region, or the external observation contractor team.
 3) Conflict of interest on the part of the observer.
 Ready Region (or) external observation contractor will work with observer to review regional and/or external conflict of interest policies, as applicable.
 Observer should review and sign an updated conflict of interest statement.
 4) Other discrepancy/error identified not captured in previous categories above.
 To be determined, based on the type of discrepancy identified.
 5) No discrepancy found, and scores determined to be accurate.
 VDOE will provide cycle level scores to help leaders and teachers understand how the dimension level scores were determined.

-All procedures and VDOE will share information about state/regional external 1 protocols were score averages. followed.
+All procedures and protocols were followed.
+VDOE will share information about state/regional external score averages.
 Ready Regions will work with site and classroom teachers to review CLASS scoring procedures and/or observation protocols to clarify future observation expectations.
-Leaders will be encouraged to complete CLASS Primer for Leaders and/or CLASS Observer Training to build leaders' understanding of CLASS. understanding of CLA ibb.
-T 1 '111 14 14 E 14' 1 Teachers will be encouraged to complete Foundational CLASS training, or other similar CLASS training based on needs.
+Leaders will be encouraged to complete CLASS Primer for Leaders and/or CLASS Observer Training to build leaders' understanding of CLASS.
+Teachers will be encouraged to complete Foundational CLASS training, or other similar CLASS training based on needs.